mhgbrown/jquery-mousemotion/README.md

-# JQuery MouseMotion
+# jQuery MouseMotion
-JQuery MouseMotion adds a event function (mousemotion) whose handler receives more information about the motion of the mouse.
+jQuery MouseMotion adds a event function (mousemotion) whose handler receives more information about the motion of the mouse.
 The mousemotion function wraps the mousemove function.

 [Check it out on JSFiddle](http://jsfiddle.net/discomfort/GyxmD)